alpas/alpasdev/src/main/resources/docs/authentication.md

 For an example, while `SessionAuthChannel` may be appropriate for web routes, it may not be appropriate for API routes.
-API routes will probably use some other ways of validating a user—such as checking a personal token in the header rather than checking the cookies—and you might want a dedicated auth channel for this.
+API routes will probably use some other ways of validating a user — such as checking a personal token in the header rather than checking the cookies — and you might want a dedicated auth channel for this.

-Alpas allows you to easily apply an auth channel for a specific route, or a route group by passing an auth channel name to `mustBeAuthenticated()` method.
+Alpas allows you to easily apply an auth channel for a specific route or a route group by passing an auth channel name to `mustBeAuthenticated()` method.

 <span class="line-numbers" data-start="6" data-file="routes.kt">